nanda-ro/astro-sample/README.md

 # Astro Simple Sample
-TODO:　update to real project
+TODO:　update to the real project